flycheck/flycheck/doc/guide/usage.rst

    :noindex:
    :auto:

+You may disable specific syntax checkers to prevent them from being used in the current buffer:

+.. command:: flycheck-disable-checker
+   :binding: C-c ! x

+   Disable a syntax checker in the current buffer by adding it to the buffer-local value of :option:`flycheck-disabled-checkers`.

+.. command:: flycheck-disable-checker
+   :prefix-arg: C-u
+   :binding: C-c ! s
+   :noindex:

+   Re-enable a syntax checker in the current buffer by removing it from the buffer-local value of :option:`flycheck-disabled-checkers`.

-You can change the completion system used by :command:`flycheck-select-checker`:
+You can change the completion system used by these commands:

 .. option:: flycheck-completion-system
    :auto: